Will Divorce Affect Your Real Estate Investments?

 One of the most important concerns you have during your divorce may be your financial future, including your real estate investments.
 In financial and practical matters, what happens to your real estate holdings during divorce could have a long-term impact on your future.
 At Robert L. Isaacs & Associates, our skilled attorneys can help you seek a fair divorce settlement that leaves you with a solid foundation for building the next chapter of your life.

 For Virginia couples with particularly high-value assets, a large part of the property division settlement may involve real estate holdings.
 Often these include more than the family home — for example, vacation properties, commercial real estate, rental properties and more.
-At Robert L. Isaacs, P.C., we help our clients in Richmond and surrounding areas effectively navigate complex property concerns and pursue a favorable outcome.
+At Robert L. Isaacs & Associates, we help our clients in Richmond and surrounding areas effectively navigate complex property concerns and pursue a favorable outcome.

 Important Questions To Ask